nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * `AND` has a tag `intern`

 </box>

+Failed to execute the `search` command?
+Here are some possible reasons why

 | Reason for Error                                                                                    | Error Message                                                                                                                                                                                                                                                   | Remedy / Suggested course of action                                                                                                                    |
 |-----------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------|